Frazerview, Queensland: Geography

 Frazerview is located in the Fassifern Valley farming area to the west of Cunningham Highway.
 Part of the south-eastern boundary of Frazerview is marked by Warrill Creek, a tributary of the Bremer River.
+Frazer Creek rises in the north-west of the locality and flows south-east where it becomes a tributary of Warwill Creek (27.95972°S 152.55417°E).

-Mount Fraser rises in the west of Frazerview.
-Its slopes have remained vegetated.
-Kangaroo Mountain occupies central areas while the eastern parts feature irrigated farms close to Warrill Creek.
+The Cunningham Highway passes briefly through the south-east of the locality, entering from the east (Kalbar) and exiting to the south-east (Fassifern).